 4. Predict the Future

 Okay, so you won’t be required to actually predict the future, but you will need to have a good idea of where your sector is heading.
 Technology evolves quickly, so understanding how your specialty will develop will ensure you’re well-placed to become part of its future.
 Furthermore, choosing a specialism that is expected to grow, rather than decline, will increase your job security.

 There’s no doubt that technology will continue to be a vital part of society, on every level.
 However, the exact applications and possibilities remain somewhat unknown.
 The speed at which tech develops means we’re welcoming new innovations all the time.
 Keeping your finger on the pulse and staying up to date with industry news will help to give you the insight you need to enjoy a successful IT career over the next five, 10, or 20 years.

 As an IT professional, you’ll need to have in-depth knowledge of your role and your specialism to succeed.
 If you’re a cyber security analyst, for example, you’ll need to know which threats are emerging and how to protect against them.
 However, you’ll also need to know how your role and your specialty fit into a larger business landscape.

 Whether you’re working for a single employer or on behalf of numerous clients, being able to identify their objectives and understand their commercial goals will allow you to see how you contribute to these aims.
 By doing so, you’ll be able to increase the amount of value you offer and, therefore, become an essential member of the team.

 Building a Tech Career

 There is no doubt that the tech industry is an exciting environment to work in.
-No matter what your interests or specialities, working with other tech professionals gives you the opportunity to collaborate and deliver designs, products and services that will have a major impact on society as we know it.
-While any career can be demanding and stressful at times, a career in the tech industry can be fulfilling, challenging and highly rewarding too.
+No matter what your interests or specialties, working with other tech professionals gives you the opportunity to collaborate and deliver designs, products, and services that will have a major impact on society as we know it.
+While any career can be demanding and stressful at times, a career in the tech industry can be fulfilling, challenging, and highly rewarding too.